Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   title: "PROS",
   category: "program",
   definition: [
   An API developed by students at Purdue SIGBots, used to control VEX robots.
-It functions as an alternative to VexCode V5.
+It functions as an alternative to VEXCode V5.
 ])

 #nb_create_glossary_entry(